Find your future here

 During your college search, you're likely to come across different terminology that may be unfamiliar.
 View our glossary of terms to help get you started.

-Please note, you should apply as a transfer student if you have completed or are in the process of completing 12 credits or more by the time you enroll at Rider.
+Please note, you should apply as a transfer student if you are under the age of 25 and have completed or are in the process of completing 12 college credits or more by the time you enroll at Rider.
 Follow the steps to apply as a transfer student.

 - The $50 application fee is non-refundable and may be paid online via credit card or by check.